Food & Feeding Retriever Training Articles Cinnstar Accomplishments Breeder Ethics

 We also work out any behavioral issues be it in the field or home, and encourage clients to tell us about their specific problems or concerns they might have with their retriever.

 Our Young Retriever Program In a typical young dog program, the force fetch takes between 4 and 8 weeks to the point where the retriever is delivering birds on marks to hand at heel.
-In general Minority Breeds will take a longer period of time then a field trial bred Lab as you can put more pressure on the Lab and proceed at a faster rate.
+In general Minority Breeds will take a longer period of time then a field trial/hunt test bred Lab as you can put more pressure on the Lab and proceed at a faster rate.
 This leaves precious little time to get the retriever marking to a point where the retriever will be successful in its first hunt.

-In a three-month period, the retriever will: heel on or off leash and sit automatically, sit and lay down off leash with handler 30 feet away, come when called going into the heel position, force fetched and delivering birds to hand at heel, and complete simple, short back-to-back singles on land and water.
-Begining Retrievers will NOT be fully steady (thou not out of control), collar conditioned (optional) or shore broke.
-The level of performance greatly depends on the retriever's previous retriever training, and the ability of the retriever to learn retrieving concepts and force fetch.
-In general Minority Breeds/Conformation Bred retrievers will NOT be advanced enough to compete at a Working Certificate level.
-This will take another month of training.
+In a Four-month period, the retriever will: heel on or off leash and sit automatically, sit and lay down off leash with handler a minimum of 30 feet away, come when called going into the heel position, force fetched and delivering birds to hand at heel, and complete simple, short back-to-back singles on land and water.
+They will be able to deliver a live duck to hand, and have experience with decoys and shotguns.
+Beginning Retrievers will NOT be fully steady (thou not out of control), collar conditioned (optional) or shore broke.
+The level of performance greatly depends on the retriever's previous retriever and other training.
+If the owner has done any puppy obedience training, introduced their pup to birds, and if the pup has been introduced to water not only gives the pup a head start, it greatly influences the level we can achieve here at Cinnstar, and the ability and desire of the retriever to learn retrieving concepts and force fetch.
+In general your retriever will be advanced enough to compete at a Working Certificate level.
+In Hunt Test/Field Trial bred Labs, often they are almost ready for AKC Junior Hunter.

 When to Start